What is the role of confidentiality?

 Group counseling is an effective treatment modality for many types of interpersonal concerns.
 It allows you to share your concerns with other students who have similar issues while receiving support from group members and counselors.
 You also have the opportunity to learn about alternative ways of looking at personal problems.
 Lastly, you learn new ways of relating to others.

-Outreach programs are a service provided by the Counseling Center to assist in the development of University of Toledo students.
+Outreach programs are a service provided by the Counseling Center to assist in the development of Heidelberg University students.
 Programs focus on relevant issues that students may face on a daily basis.
 These issues include stress management, relaxation, eating disorders, time management, relationship building, and interpersonal skills.

 We are available to consult with students, faculty and staff, and parents.